DHTMLX/gantt-docs/data/desktop/readonly_mode.md

 gantt.config.readonly = true;
 var task = gantt.getTask(id).editable = true;
 ~~~
-By default, the mentioned behavior is binded to 'editable' property of a task/link.
+By default, the mentioned behavior is binded to the 'editable' property of a task/link.
 You can change the target property using the api/gantt_editable_property_config.md configuration option:

 ~~~js
 gantt.config.editable_property = "property_name";
 ~~~

 Read-only mode for specific tasks/links
 ------------------------------------------------